 Here is what we think you need to consider in order to get the best defence where you do most of your driving.

 Note these are general recommendations; please contact us for any specific advice.

 There are a number of systems in use in and around Perth.

-– Mobile cameras: New mobile laser cameras (Poliscan Speed) have been in operation since the middle of 2010, and have replaced the Multanova radar cameras.
-The POLISCAN SPEED laser cameras are also in use in some of the regional areas outside Perth.
+– Mobile cameras: New mobile laser cameras have been in operation since the middle of 2010, and have replaced the Multanova radar cameras.
+These laser cameras are also in use in some of the regional areas outside Perth.
 Unlike the Multanova these units use a digital camera and are operated with a remote camera which may take pictures from the front and or rear of a vehicle and across up to 6 lanes of traffic in both directions.
-The Poliscan Speed mobile camera constantly sends out swept invisible infrared laser beam (904nm) whilst operating so where the laser unit is facing an oncoming vehicle it can generally be detected from reasonable range (up to ~300 metres) with a radar detector which has good laser detection functions.
+These mobile laser cameras constantly sends out swept invisible infrared laser beam (904nm) whilst operating so where the laser unit is facing an oncoming vehicle it can generally be detected from reasonable range (up to ~300 metres) with a radar detector which has good laser detection functions.
 A laser defence sensor can also similarly detect the operation of these cameras and may give increased range under some circumstances.
 Note this camera's operational range is between 10 to 75 meters.

-Under certain circumstances the Poliscan Speed camera can be very difficult to detect; such conditions may include:
+Under certain circumstances these laser cameras can be very difficult to detect; such conditions may include:

 – Laser guns: The laser gun uses a pulsed invisible infra-red light operating at 904nm (similar to the laser camera) in a very narrow focused beam; it bounces this beam off the vehicle to determine the speed.